gojp/kana/README.md

 Usage
 -------

-To use go-kana, you'll have to first initialize it:
+To use *kana*, you'll have to first initialize it:

     import (
-        . "github.com/hermanschaaf/go-kana"
+        "github.com/hermanschaaf/kana"
     )

     ...

-    k := NewKana()
+    k := kana.NewKana()

-Here are a couple of examples of how you could use go-kana:
+Here are a couple of examples of how you could use *kana*:

     s := k.kana_to_romaji("バナナ") // -> banana
     s = k.kana_to_romaji("かんじ") // -> kanji